postandcourier/infant-mortality/two-main-text.md

 Ashley continues to cradle the toy baby in her left arm and gestures with her right hand toward nurse Driggers.

-“She’s like having another Mom I can learn a lot more from,” Ashley said.
+“She’s like having another mom I can learn a lot more from,” Ashley says.

-“I was not prepared at all,” when Driggers’ visits began, Ashley said.
+“I was not prepared at all,” when Driggers’ visits began, Ashley says.
 “Now, I can have someone to talk to and break things down.
 You can’t get it from a doctor.”

 For Driggers, the goal is to develop long-term relationships with young mothers to steadily break the cycle that can lead to preventable infant deaths.

-“We’re here to set life goals” that set mothers on the path to healthy lives for themselves and their children, and the family and friends they touch, Driggers said.
+“We’re here to set life goals” that set mothers on the path to healthy lives for themselves and their children, and the family and friends they touch, Driggers says.

 She turns toward Ashley.
 “Look how far you’ve come.”